 - If the group agrees, open your discussions to parents and friends to participate.

-- Last, but vital: It can be fun to put names on the schedule who who is bringing “treats” if, for example, you want to have snacks each meeting.
+- Last, but vital when meeting in person: It can be fun to put names on the schedule who who is bringing “treats” if, for example, you want to have snacks each meeting.
 “If you feed them, they will come.”